JCallicoat/focus_last/README.md

 The program works by creating a lock file named `focus_last.lock` in `$XDG_RUNTIME_DIR` (or `/tmp` if that fails), then listening to X11 events on the root window for changes to the `_NET_ACTIVE_WINDOW` property.

-The last two active windows along with their desktops are saved in binary format named `focus_last.state` in `$XDG_RUNTIME_DIR` (or `/tmp` if that fails).
+The last two active windows are saved in binary format in a file named `focus_last.state` in `$XDG_RUNTIME_DIR` (or `/tmp` if that fails).

 When the program is run again and detects a lock on the lock file, it reads the state file and switches to the last active window (changing desktops if necessary).

 So the basic usage is:

 ```
-focus_last & # obtain lock and start listening for window changes
+# obtain lock and start listening for window changes in a background process
+focus_last &

-focus_last # called from a keybinding in your wm for example to switch to last window
+# now call it from a keybinding in your wm for example to switch to last window
+focus_last
 ```

-The only configuration options are the X11 screen number to use (default 0), the time to sleep after sending a request to change the active desktop/window (default 250 ms), and whether to only remember normal windows (`_NET_WM_WINDOW_TYPE_NORMAL`).
+The only configuration options are the X11 screen number to use (default 0), the time to sleep after sending a request to change the active desktop/window (default 250 ms), and whether to only remember normal windows (`_NET_WM_WINDOW_TYPE_NORMAL` default true).

 These are currently hard coded at the top of `focus_last.c` put I plan to add cli flags for them in the future.